vivekanon/BicedeepAiApiPythonClient/README.md

 Function List:

-# only at live api not docker
+--> Get Auth Token (only at live api not docker),
---> Get Auth Token,

 --> Get File List,
 --> Upload A File,

-# only at docker not live api
---> Download A File

-# only at docker not live api
+--> Download A File (only at docker not live api),

---> Download Model File
+--> Download Model File (only at docker not live api),

-# only at live api not docker
+--> Transfer Data File (only at live api not docker),
---> Transfer Data File,

 --> Rename File,
 --> Delete A File,